The directed landscape: Preliminaries

-where the times $t_i$ correspond to the jumps of the path $\pi$.
+We call $t_{m+1},\ldots, t_{\ell}$ the \textbf{jump times} of $\pi$.
 Thus the last passage value can be thought of as a difference of endpoints minus a minimal sum of gaps.
-This definition will be useful when we deal with non-intersecting sets of lines $f \in C^I$ whose gap processes are non-negative.
+This definition will be useful when we deal with nonintersecting sets of lines $f \in C^I$ whose gap processes are nonnegative.
+By \eqref{E:lp-gaps} we have